semantic-release/semantic-release/docs/recipes/ci-configurations/github-actions.md

       contents: write # to be able to publish a GitHub release
       issues: write # to be able to comment on released issues
       pull-requests: write # to be able to comment on released pull requests
-      id-token: write # to enable use of OIDC for npm provenance
+      id-token: write # to enable use of OIDC for trusted publishing and npm provenance
     steps:
       - name: Checkout
         uses: actions/checkout@v4